egginsect/sdcn/traffic_sign_classifier/writeup.md

 As a first step, I decided to convert the images to grayscale because it's more robust to color distortion.
-I then balanced the number of data for each class since it's unbalanced.
+Since the number of data for each class are unbalanced, I sample images in classes with replacement up to the same number.

 I also normalized the image data because neural networks does better on normalized inputs which not deviate from zero too much.